 - 27.1 Deceased Students

 - 27.1.1 Students indicated in MSIS as deceased will not be included in any accountability calculations.

 - 27.2 Foreign Exchange Students

 - 27.2.1 Beginning in school year 2013-2014, foreign exchange students will automatically be included in accountability calculations just as any other students.
-However, if a school/district wishes to have a foreign exchange student excluded from the accountability calculations, the request should be made through the Internal Review Process.

-- 27.2.2 Deleted
+However, if a district wishes to have a foreign exchange student excluded from the accountability calculations, the request should be made through the Internal Review Process and documentation of the student's participation in the foreign exchange program must be provided in the request. - 27.2.2 Deleted

-ADDITIONAL OPTIONS IN LIEU OF PASSING THE END-OF-COURSE ASSESSMENTMISS.
+ADDITIONAL OPTIONS IN LIEU OF PASSING THE END-OF-COURSE ASSESSMENT MISS.
 ADMIN.
-CODE 7-3: 36.5, STATE BOARD POLICY CHAPTER 36, RULE, 36.5 (EFFECTIVE 2013-2014 SCHOOL YEAR AND THEREAFTER)
+CODE 7-3: 36.5, STATE BOARD POLICY CHAPTER 36, RULE, 36.5 (EFFECTIVE 2013- 2014 SCHOOL YEAR AND THEREAFTER)